Docker

 FROM busybox |

-instruction goes out of scope at the end of the build stage where it was defined.
-To use an arg in multiple stages, each stage must include the ARG
+An ARG instruction goes out of scope at the end of the build stage where it was defined.
+To use an arg in multiple stages, each stage must include the ARG instruction.

 FROM busybox |